taskworld/prescript/README.md

 __prescript__ is a JavaScript test framework that helps make it fun to write end-to-end/acceptance tests.

+> __Note:__ It is quite hard to explain in writing.
+I recommend watching this very short video demo instead.
+But I haven’t produced the video yet :(.
+Check back later then :)

 Writing end-to-end tests (e.g. using Selenium) with unit-testing frameworks such as Mocha can sometimes be painful, because when some command fails to run, you need to re-run the test from the beginning to verify that you fixed it.
 End-to-end tests is usually very slow compared to unit tests.

 prescript solves this problem by allowing you to express your tests as multiple, discrete steps.